What Is Corporate Debt Restructuring and Its Types?

 What Corporate Debt Restructuring Refers To

-• Extension of Payment Terms: Creditors may agree to extend the duration of payment terms, allowing the company more time to fulfil its financial obligations without the immediate pressure of repayment.
+Extension of Payment Terms: Creditors may extend payment durations under English law, giving the company more time to meet financial obligations without immediate pressure, following the statutory hierarchy of the Insolvency Act 1986.

 The Role of Creditor in Restructuring